FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 sites please use this link (<https://tools.google.com/dlpage/gaoptout>).

 ## Social Media Plug-Ins
-Our Sites might use plug-ins from facebook, twitter and linkedIn.
-When you visit a page of our website, your browser does not automatically establish a direct connection to the social media servers.
+Our Sites might use plug-ins from facebook, twitter and LinkedIn.
+When you visit a page of our site, your browser does not automatically establish a direct connection to the social media servers.
 A connection only takes place if you click the link to the social media servers.
 In this case, the social media provider will be informed that you have visited our site with your IP address.

-We would like to point out that as a provider of our website, we do not receive from the social media providers any knowledge of the content of the transmitted data nor its use.
+We would like to point out that as a provider of our site, we do not receive from the social media providers any knowledge of the content of the transmitted data nor its use.